libp2p/go-libp2p-resource-manager/README.md

 - The design must support seamless integration for user applications, which should reap the benefits of resource management without any changes.
-That is, existing applications should be oblivious of the resource manager and transparently obtain limits which protect it from resource exhaustion and OOM conditions.
+That is, existing applications should be oblivious of the resource manager and transparently obtain limits which protects it from resource exhaustion and OOM conditions.
-- At the same time, the design must support opt-in resource usage accounting for applications who want to explicitly utilize the facilities of the system to inform about and constrain their own resource usage.
+- At the same time, the design must support opt-in resource usage accounting for applications that want to explicitly utilize the facilities of the system to inform about and constrain their own resource usage.
-- The design must allow the user to set its own limits, which can be static (fixed) or dynamic.
+- The design must allow the user to set their own limits, which can be static (fixed) or dynamic.